Records

 grok-* | xAI (Grok) | Required for X/Twitter search (x_search) |

 All providers are accessed via the OpenAI-compatible SDK with different base URLs and API keys.
-The worker resolves the correct client at runtime based on the model prefix.
+Provider mapping from API server names: openai→openai, anthropic→anthropic, google→gemini, openrouter→xai.